Maldives' Foreign Minister Abdulla Shahid elected as President of the 76th session of UNGA | Politics

 In the fray for the election was Shahid as well as former foreign minister of Afghanistan Dr Zalmai Rassoul, who got 48 votes.

-After his election, Shahid, 59, said his ''immediate priority'' will be recovery from the COVID19 pandemic and working to ensure ''vaccine equity'' to restore hope from a year characterised by ''disease, despair and devastation.'' ''We approach the 76th session in challenging times.
+The Maldivian minister said his ''immediate priority'' will be recovery from the COVID-19 pandemic and working to ensure ''vaccine equity'' to restore hope from a year characterised by ''disease, despair and devastation.'' ''We approach the 76th session in challenging times.
 Disease, despair and devastation have characterised the past year.
 Inequality, injustice and instability have increased.
 The environment, the ocean, our planet is suffering.
-But we need to get moving again, rebuild communities, rescue the planet, recover economies and above all restore hope,'' Shahid said in is remarks to the General Assembly after his election.
+But we need to get moving again, rebuild communities, rescue the planet, recover economies and above all restore hope,'' Shahid said in his remarks to the General Assembly after his election.

+He underlined that ''we need to move to a different normal'' and said that his ''five rays of hope, my five priorities” are geared towards that.

+The ''first priority” is recovering from COVID-19, especially ensuring equitable access to vaccines; then rebuilding sustainably “so that we build back better, stronger, greener and bluer”; next is responding to the needs of the planet.

 According to the established rules of regional rotation, the President of the 76th session of the General Assembly was to be elected from the Group of Asia-Pacific States.